-A study of the Lebanese Tax Code and its application as it relates to individuals and various tax entities.
+A study of the Lebanese tax code and its application as it relates to individuals and various tax entities.
 The course provides an introduction to tax planning according to tax regulations and legislation.
 It also gives an overview of the US tax system as well as various international tax developments (multilateral tax agreements, BEPS, CRS, E-services taxation, etc.).
-Business majors only, Prerequisite: ACCT 210.
+Business majors only.
+Prerequisite: ACCT 210L or ACCT 211.